Rodeffs/PNGconverter/README.md

 ### Description

-This program can convert any file to PNG and then convert it back to original
+This program can convert any file to PNG and then convert it back to original without losing data

 ### Compiling